 Again, under Course Listings at the bottom of the Institute home page are listings for Fall and Spring offerings for the current and past semesters.
 These will give you a sense of our typical course schedules and will let you know what classes might coincide with your visit.
 To sit in on a class, you need to make arrangements ahead of time by contacting email@example.com.

-Please note the recommended deadline for all applications is December 18.
+Please note the final deadline for application submission with all requested documents is January 4th.

 (Courses generally are 4 credits each)